andrewkwizera/shop-inventory/README.md

 - git clone `https://github.com/andrewkwizera/shop-inventory`
 - Open netbeans, and import project (from where it was cloned)
-- Configure `Hibernate.cfg` to match your database configurations
+- Configure `src/java/hibernate.cfg` to match your database configurations
 - Run the project

 ### Contributors